libuv/libuv/docs/src/tty.rst

     `readable`, specifies if you plan on calling :c:func:`uv_read_start` with this stream. stdin is readable, stdout is not.

-    On Unix this function will try to open ``/dev/tty`` and use it if the passed file descriptor refers to a TTY.
+    On Unix this function will guess if the given fd is the controlling terminal of the process.
+If so, it will try to open ``/dev/tty``.
 This lets libuv put the tty in non-blocking mode without affecting other processes that share the tty.

     .. note::
-        If opening ``/dev/tty`` fails, libuv falls back to blocking writes for non-readable TTY streams.
+        If opening ``/dev/tty`` fails or fd may not the controlling terminal, libuv falls back to blocking writes for non-readable TTY streams.

     .. versionchanged:: 1.5.0: trying to initialize a TTY stream with a file descriptor that refers to a file returns `UV_EINVAL`